2005 Minnesota Twins season

 The 2005 Minnesota Twins Season was the franchise's 45th season playing in the Twin Cities and the 105th season in its history.
 The team was managed by Ron Gardenhire in his fourth year as the Twins' manager.
 They played their home games in the Metrodome.

-The Twins' final record was 83-79.
-They finished third in the American League Central division, behind the Chicago White Sox and the Cleveland Indians, and they missed the playoffs.
+The Twins' final record was 83–79.
+They finished third in the American League Central, behind the Chicago White Sox and the Cleveland Indians, and they missed the playoffs for the first time since 2001.

 Regular season

 The Twins got off to an average start.
 However, the Chicago White Sox had a fantastic start to the season.
 The Twins tried to stay close in the standings, but their offense was insufficient.
-The Twins (83-79) finished in 3rd place behind the Chicago White Sox and the Cleveland Indians, and missed the playoffs for the first time since 2001.
+The Twins (83–79) finished in 3rd place behind the Chicago White Sox and the Cleveland Indians, and missed the playoffs for the first time since 2001.
 The White Sox went on to earn the division title, their first trip to the playoffs since 2000, and their first World Series title since 1917.